Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Thinking Aloud During Problem-Solving

-Modelling metacognitive thinking is crucial for students to develop these skills themselves.
+Modelling metacognitive thinking is important for learners to develop these skills themselves.
 Teachers can demonstrate their own thought processes by thinking aloud while solving science problems.
 This involves verbalising the questions they ask themselves, the strategies they consider, and the challenges they overcome.

 Teachers can also model how to handle mistakes and uncertainties.
 "This result doesn't quite make sense.
 I must have made an error in my calculations.
 Let me go back and check my work."
 By demonstrating this type of self-correction, teachers show that mistakes are a natural part of the scientific process, not a sign of failure.